Maxima of branching random walks with piecewise constant variance: Introduction

 One shortfall of the spinal decomposition is that it completely relies on the presence of an \textit{exact} branching structure.
 Specifically, a crucial step in \cite{MR3361256} is the proof of a time-inhomogeneous version of the classical many-to-one lemma, which is a direct consequence of his comparison between the size-biased law of the BRW (the usual change of measure) and a certain projection of a law on the set of planar rooted marked trees with spine.

 In contrast, our method can be adapted to a number of cases where the branching structure is only \textit{approximate}.
 For instance, although no explicit proof is written down, it can be applied to prove the second order of the maximum for the scale-inhomogeneous GFF of \cite{MR3541850}.
-The model differs from the time-inhomogeneous BRW in two ways : \begin{enumerate} \item The branching structure is inexact since the correlation between say two particles $u$ and $v$ at a fixed distance (analogue to the branching time $\rho(u,v)$) is dependent on their position in the domain of the field. \item At a given scale, the variance of the increments of the field decays near the boundary of the domain.
-In the context of the BRW, this means that at a given time, the branching law would depend on the position of each particle's ancestors in the tree. \end{enumerate} The recent developments in the study of \begin{itemize} \item[$\bullet$] cover times (see e.g. \cite{MR3263552,MR3129800,MR3602852,MR3126579,MR1998762,MR2123929,MR2206347,MR2946152,MR3178464,MR2912708,MR2921974}); \item[$\bullet$] the maxima of the randomized Riemann Zeta function on the critical line (see e.g. \cite{arXiv:1506.00629,arXiv:1304.0677,arXiv:1604.08378}); \item[$\bullet$] the maxima of the Riemann Zeta function on random intervals of the critical line (see e.g. \cite{arXiv:1612.08575,arXiv:1611.05562}); \item[$\bullet$] the maxima of the characteristic polynomials of random unitary matrices (see e.g. \cite{MR3594368,arXiv:1607.00243,arXiv:1602.08875}); \item[$\bullet$] etc. \end{itemize} show that approximate branching structures are present in a huge variety of models.
+The model differs from the time-inhomogeneous BRW in two ways : \begin{enumerate} \item The branching structure is {\it approximate} in the sense that increments of the field that are below the {\it branching scale} are not perfectly correlated and they decorrelate smoothly near the branching scale. \item At a given scale, the covariance of the increments of the field decays near the boundary of the domain.
+In the context of BRWs, this means that at a given time, the law of each point process would depend on the position of the associated ancestors in the tree. \end{enumerate} The recent developments in the study of \begin{itemize} \item[$\bullet$] cover times (see e.g. \cite{MR3263552,arXiv:1709.08151,MR3129800,MR3602852,MR3126579,MR1998762,MR2123929,MR2206347,MR2946152,MR3178464,MR2912708,MR2921974}); \item[$\bullet$] the extremes of the randomized Riemann zeta function on the critical line (see e.g. \cite{MR3619786,arXiv:1807.04860,arXiv:1706.08462,arXiv:1304.0677,doi:10.1214/18-ECP154,arXiv:1609.00027}); \item[$\bullet$] the maxima of the Riemann zeta function on random intervals of the critical line (see e.g. \cite{arXiv:1612.08575,doi:10.1007/s00440-017-0812-y}); \item[$\bullet$] the maxima of the characteristic polynomials of random unitary matrices (see e.g. \cite{MR3594368,arXiv:1607.00243,doi:10.1093/imrn/rnx033}); \item[$\bullet$] etc. \end{itemize} show that approximate branching structures are present in a huge variety of models.
 Hence, the approach of this paper might become relevant in applications beyond the study of ``pure'' BRW.

-For other recent and relevant results on branching processes in time-inhomogeneous environments, the reader is referred to \cite{MR3164771,MR3351476,MR2070334,MR2070335,MR2981635,MR3531703,MR3373310,arXiv:1507.08835}.
+For other recent and relevant results on branching processes in time-inhomogeneous environments, the reader is referred to \cite{MR3164771,MR3351476,MR2070334,MR2070335,arXiv:1802.03034,MR2981635,MR3531703,MR3373310,arXiv:1507.08835,MR3731796}.